-Strong earthquake strikes Indonesia
+Strong earthquake strikes Indonesia; 3 dead

-(CNN)A strong earthquake hit Indonesia late Friday, authorities said.
+(CNN)Three people were killed and seven others injured when a strong earthquake hit Indonesia late Friday, authorities said.

 The 6.5-magnitude quake was centered in Cipatujah, in the western part of Java, the US Geological Survey said, at a depth of 91.9 kilometers (about 57 miles).